Simon-Brandt/ShellArgparser/README.md

 # Argparser

-The argparser is a designed to be a simple, yet powerful argument parser for your Bash scripts.
+The argparser is a designed to be a simple, yet powerful command-line argument parser for your Bash scripts, superior to `getopt`/`getopts`.
 It is entirely written in pure Bash, without invoking external commands, reducing dependencies.
+It is inspired by the Python argparse module.

 ## Features